 Due to COVID restrictions, our worship looks a little different.
 We are now meeting for in-person worship Saturday evening and Sunday morning.
 We ask that you reserve a spot if at all possible beforehand.
 Please contact the office if you need assistance doing that.
 The 10am Sunday morning service is also livestreamed.
 Check your weekly announcement email for the link or follow along on our Facebook Page.

 5:00Pm – Holy Eucharist.
 This is a smaller, quieter setting without music.

 8:00am – Holy Eucharist.
 This is a smaller, quieter setting without music.

 10:00am – Holy Eucharist.
-The same service, but with full choir and hymns, lasting a little over an hour.
-Nursery care is provided for 0-3 years old, and Children’s Chapel for ages 3 years through 5th grade.
+The same service, but with a choir, lasting a little over an hour.

 6:30pm – Compline.
 Sung evening prayers led by members of the St. Mark’s choir.
 Candlelit and contemplative, this service lasts around 15 minutes.